 13. Liposuction

 As there is no ‘scar-less’ breast reduction surgery, you can switch to liposuction for reducing your breasts and have minimal scars with it.
-However, breasts are not lifted with this process and you may experience more breast sagging.
+However, breasts are not lifted with this process, and you may experience more breast sagging.

 14. Time

-It is said that ‘time is the best healer’.
+It is said that ‘time is the best healer.’
 So, be patient and give your breast reduction scars adequate time to heal.

 15. Experienced Surgeon

 Prevention is always better than cure.
-So, take advice from an experienced medical professional when undergoing a breast reduction surgery.
+So, take advice from an experienced medical professional when undergoing breast reduction surgery.
 Only an experienced plastic surgeon can guide you through the entire process so that you have the best outcome.

 Also Read – 14 Best Breast Enlargement Creams In India That Can Boost Your Bust Line Naturally